The Royal Society of NSW Collection

-The Royal Society of New South Wales Library is an important part of Australia’s heritage.
+The Royal Society of New South Wales Collection is an important part of Australia’s heritage.
 It contains journals and monographs acquired, bequeathed or donated during the course of the scientific and intellectual development of the country and it reflects this in its contents.

 History